-Rise in Faith: What differentiates PUC from a typical secular college or university is our emphasis on the development of the whole person, including your spiritual and faith journey.
-We want you to Rise in Faith.
-As part of
+Rise in Faith: What differentiates PUC from a typical secular college or university is our em-

 Serve with Love: To achieve true, lasting joy, we need to learn how to serve others with love.
 This is where we extend beyond mere inward-looking meditation and self-evaluation.
 PUC takes the idea seriously that Jesus did not call us to static holiness, but rather to service for others.
 For you to find true meaning in life, you must find an outward focus that brings joy to others.